virtualsquare/virtualsquare.github.io/tutorials/vumisc.md

 ![vumisctime slow](pictures/vumisctime_slow.png)

-if `frequency` is set to a negative number: the virtual time flows backwards.
+If `frequency` is set to a negative number: the virtual time flows backwards.
 `xclock` is not able to show this. it can be shown using the command `date`.

 ```